Dr. Greg Wilson

 2010–2011: Project lead, Software Carpentry.
 Developed and delivered workshops on research computing skills at several dozen universities; recruited and trained volunteer instructors; oversaw program assessment and fundraising.

-2006–2010: Assistant Professor, Dept. of Computer Science, University of Toronto.
-Taught graduate/undergraduate courses; supervised theses; designed a Professional Master’s degree program.
+2006–2010: Assistant Professor, Computer Science, University of Toronto.
+Taught courses at several levels; supervised theses; designed a Professional Master's program.

 Education